-Illinois Pennsylvania Maryland District of Columbia Delaware New Jersey Commissioners (1) Name (Party/Term Expiration) Doug Scott (D) (2024) (2) Michael Carrigan (D) (2025) Ann McCabe (R) (2027) Conrad Reddick (D) (2028) Stacey Paradis (R) (2028) Stephen DeFrank (D) (2025) Kim Barrow, Vice Chair (D) (2028) Ralph Yanora (R) (2024) Kathryn Zerfuss (D) (2026) John Coleman, Jr. (R) (2027) Fred Hoover (D) (2028) Michael Richard (R) (2025) Anthony O'Donnell (R) (2026) Bonnie Suchman (D) (2027) Kumar Barve (D) (2028) Emile Thompson (D) (2026) Richard Beverly (D) (2024) Ted Trabue (D) (2026) Dallas Winslow (R) (2025) Harold Gray (D) (2024) Joann Conaway (D) (2025) Kim Drexler (D) (2025) Mike Karia (I) (2025) Christine Guhl-Sadovy (D) (2029) Marian Abdou (R) (2025) Mary-Anna Holden (R) (2026) Zenon Christodoulou (D) (2026) Open Seat Key Commission Details Appointment Commissioners are appointed by the governor and confirmed by the Senate; chair appointed by governor Commissioners are appointed by the governor and require 2/3 consent by the Senate; chair appointed by governor Commissioners are appointed by the governor and confirmed by the Senate; chair appointed by governor Commissioners and the chair are appointed by the Mayor with the consent of the District Council Commissioners are appointed by the governor and confirmed by the Senate; chair appointed by governor Commissioners are nominated by the governor and confirmed by the Senate; president appointed by the governor Term 5-year term with term expirations intended to be staggered yearly 5-year term with term expirations intended to be staggered yearly 5-year term with term expirations intended to be staggered yearly 4-year term with term expirations intended to be staggered yearly 4-year term 6-year term with president to serve until a successor has been designated Legislative Consideratio ns Legislature in Session IL General Assembly convenes each January until May 31.
+Illinois Pennsylvania Maryland District of Columbia Delaware New Jersey Commissioners (1) Name (Party/Term Expiration) Doug Scott (D) (2024) (2) Michael Carrigan (D) (2025) Ann McCabe (R) (2027) Conrad Reddick (D) (2028) Stacey Paradis (R) (2028) Gladys Brown Dutrieuille (D) (2023) (3) Stephen DeFrank, Vice Chair (D) (2025) Ralph Yanora (R) (2024) Kathryn Zerfuss (D) (2026) John Coleman, Jr. (R) (2027) Fred Hoover (D) (2028) Michael Richard (R) (2025) Anthony O'Donnell (R) (2026) Bonnie Suchman (D) (2027) (4) Kumar Barve (D) (2028) (4) Emile Thompson (D) (2026) Richard Beverly (D) (2024) Ted Trabue (D) (2026) Dallas Winslow (R) (2025) Harold Gray (I) (2024) Joann Conaway (D) (2025) Kim Drexler (D) (2025) Mike Karia (I) (2025) Joseph Fiordaliso (D) (2025) Marian Abdou (R) (2025) Mary-Anna Holden (R) (2026) Zenon Christodoulou (D) (2026) Christine Guhl-Sadovy (D) (2029) Key Commission Details 5 Appointment Commissioners are appointed by the governor and confirmed by the Senate; chair appointed by governor Commissioners are appointed by the governor and require 2/3 consent by the Senate; chair appointed by governor Commissioners are appointed by the governor and confirmed by the Senate; chair appointed by governor Commissioners and the chair are appointed by the Mayor with the consent of the District Council Commissioners are appointed by the governor and confirmed by the Senate; chair appointed by governor Commissioners are nominated by the governor and confirmed by the Senate; president appointed by the governor Term 5-year term with term expirations intended to be staggered yearly 5-year term with term expirations intended to be staggered yearly 5-year term with term expirations intended to be staggered yearly 4-year term with term expirations intended to be staggered yearly 4-year term 6-year term with president to serve until a successor has been designated Legislative Consideratio ns Legislature in Session IL General Assembly convenes each January until May 31.
 Reconvenes for 2 weeks in the fall for Veto Session PA General Assembly meets regularly throughout the year MD General Assembly convenes each January for 90 days.
 Special session is held when called by the governor or when a majority of each house petitions the governor The District Council meets on the first Tuesday of every month DE General Assembly convenes on the second Tuesday of January and meets on Tuesdays, Wednesdays and Thursdays until June 30 of each year NJ General Assembly typically convenes Mondays and Thursdays throughout the year

-Note: reflects most recent available data as of October 31, 2023
+Note: reflects most recent available data as of August 14, 2023

 (1) Chairperson and/or President denoted in bold.

 (2) IL Governor JB Pritzker appointed Doug Scott to replace Carrie Zalewski as the Chair of the Illinois Commerce Commission effective mid-June 2023 with his term ending in 2024.
+(3) PA Governor Josh Shapiro appointed Kimberly Barrow to the PAPUC and will replace Gladys Dutrieuille once the nomination is confirmed by the Senate.
+Governor Shapiro must also appoint a chairperson.
+(4) Governor Moore appointed Bonnie Suchman to replace Obi Linton.
+Suchman's and Barve's appointments to the MD PSC are pending Senate confirmation.